AmiraBasyouni/react-diagram-schema/README.md

   - a component's name
   - description about the component's purpose (which will be integrated using inline comments)
   - a component's descendants (the component's direct children)
-  - a component's location, specifically the file path and declaration line
+  - a component's location (more specifically, the file path and declaration line)

 ---